unahouExosite/docs/guides/create-solution.md

 # Guide: Create a Solution

 Murano Solutions allow developers to create and deploy custom Applications and API Services.
-Solutions combines three key things:
+Solutions combine three key things:

 * A custom API with definable end-point routes, scripted logic, and integration with a User Service for permission control
 * Asset hosting for deploying static file based applications, like a CDN
 * Service event handler scripts that have access to all Murano [services](/reference/services)

-## Create a Solution

-The Solution concept in Murano represents the application logic, user interfaces, and APIs for an IoT application.
-It provides the tools needed to build and deploy applications and services on top of IoT device data using concepts of data routing, integrated services, custom APIs, user auth/roles/permissions, and application asset hosting.
-This allows developers to create solution templates that contain the entire application functionality to deploy to end users or to provide a custom API for their products.

-### Web UI
+## Web UI

 To create a solution using the Web UI: